top of page

 • Never use your teeth as tools - Doing this can cause damage to your natural teeth and dental crowns

-• Brushing and flossing regularly - Dental crowns can be treated just like your natural teeth!
+• Brushing and flossing regularly - Dental crowns can and should be treated just like your natural teeth.
 Brush and floss your teeth twice a day to make your dental crown last longer

 • Avoid dark-colored foods and drinks - the dark-colored foods may change the shade of your natural teeth causing them to look darker or yellower than your dental crown